 The relatively short history of consumer science in the food domain may explain the delay in the improvement of tools and the adoption of new assessment technologies.
-It may also explain the delay in the exploitation of the mass of data on consumer behaviour which has become available through both purposefully collected data (i.e. scanner data, loyalty-card data etc.) as well as through more incidental consumer data (i.e. social media).
+It may also explain the delay in the exploitation of the mass of data on consumer behaviour which have become available through both purposefully collected data (i.e.: scanner data, loyalty-card data etc.) as well as through more incidental consumer data (i.e.: social media).
 Reducing the delay can provide a step-change improvement in the level of consumer insight and consumer engagement.
-It will be beneficial for small and large food industries, as they will have faster, better and more comprehensive insight in consumer needs.
-It will also be beneficial to consumers and society in general, as it can facilitate consumer engagement in the food industry.
+It will be beneficial for small and large food industries as they will have faster, better and more comprehensive insight in consumer needs.
+It will also be beneficial to consumers and society in general as it can facilitate consumer engagement in the food-industry.

 - Improve and standardize a selection of key consumer science assessment tools for the food domain.
-Establish standards for developing and analysing consumer science databases and Big Data.
-Finally, investigate possible emerging opportunities resulting from these new standards, databases and analysis tools. - The developments in this field will generate opportunities for creating much better consumer insight and engagement which can help to identify opportunities for developing new products, new delivery means and other new services. - Skills and competences in using and analysing new tools, new databases and new analysis techniques are necessary.
-Furthermore, as the insight generation becomes faster and more comprehensive, implementation of the insights will require specialized skills.

-Tools and methods of datacollection may not always fit all groups in the population.
+Establish standards for developing and analysing consumer science databases and big data.
+Finally, investigate possible emerging opportunities resulting from these new standards, databases and analysis tools. - The developments in this field will generate opportunities for creating much better consumer insight and engagement.
+Based on these developments opportunities for developing new products, new delivery means and new other services can be identified. - Skills and competences in using and analysing new tools, new databases and new analysis techniques are necessary.
+Furthermore, as the insight generation is faster and more comprehensive implementation of the insights will require specialized skills. - Tools and methods of data-collection may not always fit all groups in the population.
 For example, computer testing with infants and toddlers requires special tools.
-As this proposal intends to be inclusive for all, it is suggested that special populations are defined and addressed separately.
+As this proposal intends to be inclusive for all it is suggested that special populations be defined and addressed separately.
 Examples are differentiation on the basis of age, income and gender.